+Derivatives and Hedging

-Derivatives and Hedging: The DMA contains derivatives for hedging equity index risk and foreign currency risk.
+The DMA contains derivatives for hedging equity index risk and foreign currency risk.

-Foreign Currencies: The DMA held dollar and euro commercial paper and certificates of deposit in the period.
+Foreign currency risk: The DMA held Dollar and Euro commercial paper and certificates of deposit in the period.
 For each position the foreign currency risk of holding the security was hedged by perfectly matching its foreign currency cash flows with forward foreign exchange contracts agreed in parallel with the security purchase.
-Both the underlying security and the foreign exchange contract hedges are reported at market value in the accounts.
+Both the underlying security and the foreign exchange contract hedges are reported at market amount in the accounts.

 Euro denominated government and supranational bonds were used as collateral for a significant proportion of the reverse repo lending to counterparties in the accounting period.
-The DMO's daily collateral margining operations include management of exposures resulting from changes in euro-sterling exchange rates.
+The DMO's daily collateral margining operations include management of exposures resulting from changes in Euro-sterling exchange rates.

-Guaranteed Equity Bond: The DMA held one equity derivative hedge in the period.
-This hedges an equity index exposure to government but one that is external to the DMA.
-National Savings & Investments began issuing guaranteed equity bonds in March 2002 working in association with the DMO who hedged the equity index exposure.
+Guaranteed Equity Bond: The DMA held a number of equity derivatives in the period.
+These hedge an equity index exposure to government but one that is external to the DMA.
+NS&I began issuing GEB in March 2002 working in association with the DMO who hedged the equity index exposure.

-The equity derivative hedge comprises two simple forward derivatives that address the risk features of the position being hedged - equity index risk and interest rate risk - and are both reported at market value.
-As at the balance sheet date the derivative represented a net liability with a market value of \pounds 243,000.
+Equity derivatives comprise two simple forward derivatives that address the risk features of the position being hedged - equity index risk and interest rate risk - and are both reported at market value.
+As at the balance sheet date the derivative represented a net liability with a market value of ± 15 million.